 Developing stamina, core strength and posture, and encouraging pupils to lead an active lifestyle- Movement Education will run a 10 week course for Years 1-6, focusing on developing pupils stamina and overall strength.
 Teachers will observe these lessons and continue the programme to promote physical activity and to provide further opportunities for children to beat their personal best.

-Dance specialist- All classes responsible for teaching P.E will receive training from a dance specialist (Becky Peterson, X factor dancer).
+Dance specialist- Children in Upper KS2 will receive training from a dance specialist (Becky Peterson, X factor dancer).
 The teachers will receive training once a week and will develop confidence in leading outstanding dance lessons.
-She will be working with Danesfield 2 days per week.
+Becky Peterson will be working with Danesfield 2 days per week in the Spring term.

-The impact of this funding will be reviewed at the end of the academic year and priorities will be identified for the academic year 2021-2022.
-A report evidencing the impact of the Primary PE and Sport Premium for 2019-2020 can be found below:
+A report evidencing the impact of the Primary PE and Sport Premium for 2022-2023 can be found below: